Economic Strength Methodology

 – Weighted twice.

-mathematically for consistency.
-Data sectors which reflect wages are counted
+are then adjusted mathematically for consistency.
+Data sectors which reflect

-twice, giving equal emphasis to quality as to the growth in size.
+wages are counted twice, giving equal emphasis to quality as to the growth

-rankings are totaled.
-The areas are then ranked for economic strength based
+ranked.
+The rankings are totaled.
+The areas are then ranked for economic

 Consistency of Growth